 Step 5 - Set the Thin Bricks in the Wall

 Use a metal trowel to apply the mortar to the back of a brick flat, and then place it on your interior wall.
 Make sure it doesn’t budge.
 Start in one bottom corner and work your way across the wall in even lines, as if you were stacking real, full-size bricks.
 This will help ensure that your brick flats are in even lines across the wall.
-If there are spaces along windows or walls that need a smaller brick at the end of the row, you can apply those smaller pieces later.
+If there are spaces where windows, electrical boxes, or walls will need a smaller brick at the end of the row, you can apply those smaller pieces later.

 Step 6 - Cut Smaller Bricks

 For those spaces that need smaller bricks to complete a row along a wall or window, measure the size of the brick needed with a tape measure or ruler before cutting.
 Next, measure a brick flat and cut it to that length with a tile cutter or saw.
 It’s important to be very precise here so there aren’t any large gaps when you’re finished.
 Apply these bricks to the wall with mortar.

 Step 7 - Fill in the Gaps With Grout